gopheracademy/gopheracademy-web/content/advent-2018/interfaces-and-reflect.md

 ## reflect.Value -- Examining Values

-The `reflect.ValueOf()` function

 So far we've only talked about type information -- fields, methods, etc.
 `reflect.Value` gives us information about the actual value stored by an interface.

-Methods associated with `reflect.Values` necessarily combine type information with the actual value.
+Methods associated with `reflect.Value`s necessarily combine type information with the actual value.
 For example, in order to extract fields from a struct, the reflect package has to combine knowledge of the layout of the struct -- particularly information about the fields and field offsets stored in the